 Raven flew across the wall and slid in a straight line.
 The soldiers on the wall rushed in to skewer her alive.

 “Get away from her!”Seth yelled, warning the soldiers, but he was too late.
 Raven wing’s bristled, and a large amount of black feathers shot outward, cutting through the thick armor.
 Some had a couple of feathers stuck onto their bodies, others had their heads sliced off, while most of them had a large number of their legs or arms cut off.

 “This is so pathetic.”
 Raven got up, unfazed by Seth’s attack.
 She brushed off the dirt on her clothes.

-“Stand down Grand Magician Berry!
+“Stand down, Grand Magician Berry!
 Let me take care of this!”
 Seth yelled towards me.
 I nodded, leaving my full trust in him.
 I turned back to what I was doing, shooting my arrows along with the archers.

 “Cease fire!”I yelled.
 I didn’t want the Soldiers to waste their arrows anymore and instead save it for the next attack.
 Lifting up my wrist, I checked the time.
-This simple but rough shaped watch was one of my newest design using magic stone that I had made at the last minute.
+This simple but rough shaped watch was one of my newest designs using magic stone that I had made at the last minute.
 I counted down the time to make sure when the defensive magic would end.
 So far, we had less than twenty minutes before it expired.

-From the left, loud crashing sound could be heard.
+From the left, a loud crashing sound could be heard.
 The trees broke apart as streams of soldiers escaping could be seen, running away from a giant furry ape looking monster.
 I knew that the ape was not one of my own, but a residence of the Forgotten Forest.